 Part of your job as an employee is to make sure your boss knows how awesome you are—but it’s even better if your co-workers do that for you.

-One of the most meaningful thank yous I’ve ever received came when a co-worker emailed my boss (and copied me), explaining how I’d been a huge help to him with a client situation over the past couple days and that he wanted to extend his gratitude.
+One of the most meaningful co-worker thank you notes I’ve ever received came when someone emailed my boss (and copied me), explaining how I’d been a huge help to him with a client situation over the past couple days and that he wanted to extend his gratitude.
 He forwarded it to his supervisor, and all of a sudden, my good dead was known throughout the department without me having to say a word.

 So if you want to thank a co-worker, consider sending an email to his or her boss.
 The compliment on its own will make your colleague feel appreciated—but knowing that the boss also knows what he or she has done makes the gratitude even more meaningful.